scalalandio/chimney/docs/docs/quickstart.md

 ## Cats integration

-If you are interested in Cats integrations for Partial Transformers, you need add to your project:
+If you are interested in Cats integrations for Partial Transformers, you need to add to your project:

 ```scala
 // if you use Scala on JVM-only